nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-jenkins-report.md

 ## Configuration

 Since this addon enables users to send the report from the Nuxeo Platform, your Nuxeo server must be able to reach an e-mail server.
 This is the same configuration that the one required for the email alerts to work.
-See [how to enable e-mail alerts]({{page page='set-up-email-notification'}}).
+See [HOWTO: enable e-mail alerts]({{page page='set-up-email-notification'}}).

 &nbsp;